 This course provides a conceptual framework for developing and implementing appropriate curricula for typical and atypical children.
 The relationships between instruction, curriculum, and assessment will be explored as guides to effective curricular planning at the instructional unit, age group, or grade level.
-The integration of content across multiple standards areas is stressed as preservice teachers plan, adapt, and analyze curriculum content, instructional materials, and strategies to enhance learning.
+The integration of content across multiple standards areas is stressed as pre-service teachers plan, adapt, and analyze curriculum content, instructional materials, and strategies to enhance learning.
 A 30-hour field experience is required.
+This course is aligned with NPRC Career Services Outcomes.